Daniel Woodrow

-Daniel Woodrow is a Canadian stand-up comedian from Toronto, Ontario.
+Daniel Woodrow is a Canadian stand-up comedian based in Toronto, Ontario.
 He is most noted as part of the ensemble that received a Canadian Screen Award nomination for Best Performance in a Variety or Sketch Comedy Program or Series at the 10th Canadian Screen Awards, for the debut episode of Roast Battle Canada.

+He grew up in Toronto as the adopted son of a white family.

 He has been an organizer of the Underground Comedy Railroad, an all-Black Canadian comedy tour which takes place each year during Black History Month.
 In 2021, with the tour unable to take place due to the COVID-19 pandemic in Canada, he created the Unknown Comedy Club, an online streaming platform for comedy performances.

+In 2026 he released the comedy album My Family Is White.

 He has also had acting roles in the television series The Beaverton, Star Trek: Discovery and Pretty Hard Cases.